West Seattle commuters

 With the West Seattle Bridge closure, Seattle Department of Transportation (SDOT) has authorized public vanpools access to the restricted SW Spokane St. Bridge (Lower Bridge)—vanpooling saves time.
 Only commuting a few days a week?
 Vanpooling is flexible—start a van for a 3-day work schedule.

-Start a new Metro Vanpool with 2 or more commuters and get the first TWO months FREE!
+Start a new Metro Vanpool with 2 or more commuters and get the FIRST MONTH FREE!

 Commuters can be neighbors, co-workers or other people who live and work near you.